This document is also available in these non-normative formats: XML.

 instead?)

-represent an HTTP header, either in the
+http:header represent an HTTP header, either in the

-or in the http:response
+http:request or in the http:response elements, as

 defined below.

-represents a multi-part body, either in a request
+http:multipart represents a multi-part body, either in a request

 or a response, as defined below.

-represents the body, either of a request or a response,
+http:body represents the body, either of a request or a response,

 as defined below.

-element represents an HTTP header, either in a request
+The http:header element represents an HTTP header, either in a request

 or in a response:

-element represents the body of either an HTTP request or
+</http:header>The http:body element represents the body of either an HTTP request or

 of an HTTP response (in multipart requests and responses, it represents the body of a